 In your book you recommend a “little discomfort” as being not such a bad thing when seeking out unique accommodations.
 What’s the most interesting place that you and your family have stayed?
 What did you like about it?

 We are suggesting that travelers seek out lodging that is different from what they find at home.
-There’s little adventure in traveling halfway around the world and staying in a regular western-style hotel, with two queen beds, a TV, and a bathroom.
+There’s a little adventure in traveling halfway around the world and staying in a regular western-style hotel, with two queen beds, a TV, and a bathroom.
 There may be times when you need standard comfort, and you can generally find “vanilla” places anywhere.
-But we try to find lodging that is unique to the place, so that the hotel room is part of the cultural exchange.
+But we try to find lodging that is unique to the place so that the hotel room is part of the cultural exchange.
 In Tokyo, we stayed in a tatami room at a traditional ryokan where we slept on futons on the floor.
-The deep tub in the bathroom was the size of small swimming pool and controlled by an elaborate panel of buttons.
+The deep tub in the bathroom was the size of a small swimming pool and controlled by an elaborate panel of buttons.
 The room was simple, comfortable, and we could push the futons together to make one large bed for the four of us.
 Futons on tatami mats, it turns out, are much more comfortable than the pull-out futons in the United States.
+If you want a bit of a change, and your next trip is in the English countryside, why not look at getting a campervan/caravan?
+You can apply online for finance and see where it takes you!
+It’s new and different, not in a basic hotel, it’s an adventure.

 Before kids, I stayed in a Buddhist monastery with fierce frescoes painted on the walls, and look forward to returning with the girls someday.
 Ashley stayed on an enormous sailing ship in Stockholm and a floating hotel in Amsterdam.
 These rooms have generally been too small for families, but the Queen Mary Hotel in Long Beach (of all places) has a family room we’re interested in testing out.
 There are several cities (Ottawa, Ljubljana, Falun) that have converted jails into hotels/hostels, but we haven’t had the chance to stay in them yet.